galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 > > 2.
 How many sequences in total?
 > >
 > > > ### {% icon solution %} Solution
-> > > 20 representative sequences were removed.
+> > > 1.
+20 representative sequences were removed.
-> > >
 > > >    The fasta file output from Remove.seqs had 2281 sequences while the fasta output from Remove.lineages
 > > >    contained 2261 sequences.
 > > >
-> > > 162 total sequences were removed.
+> > > 2.
+162 total sequences were removed.
-> > >
 > > >    If you run summary.seqs with the count table, you will see that we now have 2261 unique sequences
 > > >    representing a total of 117,929 total sequences (down from 118,091 before).
 This means 162 of our
 > > >    sequences were in represented by these 20 representative sequences.
 > > {: .solution }
 > {: .question}
 {: .hands_on}

+{% endif %}

 The data is now as clean as we can get it.
 In the next section we will use the Mock sample to assess how accurate our sequencing and bioinformatics pipeline is.